khanel/TDG/docs/meta_orchestrator_design_manifesto.md

 [x] **5.1 Transition Semantics:** Formalize the `STAY` (0) and `ADVANCE` (1) actions.
 The `ADVANCE` action must trigger the transfer of the entire population from the current solver to the next.
 [x] **5.2 Orchestrator Environment:** Implement the `gym.Env` that encapsulates the orchestration logic.
     - *Proposed name: `OrchestratorEnv` to be integrated into `RLOrchestrator/core/orchestrator.py`.*
+[x] **5.3 Stage Controller:** Isolate the state machine in a dedicated `StageController` + `OrchestratorContext` so that both RL policies and scripted evaluators share the same progression semantics.

 ---